A Critical Study on Data Leakage in Recommender System Offline Evaluation: Introduction

 \item All four baseline models recommend ``future items'' to a past test instance.
 Here, future items are the items that are only available in the system after the time point of the test instance.
-For example, for a test instance happened some time in 2020, model recommends a phone that is only released in 2021.
-Recommending future items is a strong evidence that the mainstream offline evaluation setting, which ignores the global timeline, is invalid. \item ``Future training instances'' affect the user-item interaction distributions.
-The training set with ``future data'' is not reflective of the temporal context at the time point when a test instance takes place.
-Hence, the top-$N$ recommendation lists from experiments with future data differ from that with no data leakage. \item Data leakage does affect a model's recommendation accuracy.
-The impact of data leakage to recommender models is \textit{unpredictable}.
+For example, for a test instance occurred some time in 2013, a model recommends Ipad Pro which is released two years later in 2015.
+Recommending future items is a strong evidence that the mainstream offline evaluation setting, which ignores the global timeline, is invalid. \item ``Future training instances'' affect user-item interaction distributions.
+The training set with ``future data'' is not reflective of the temporal context at the time point when a test instance occurs.
+Hence, the top-$N$ recommendation lists from experiments with future data differ from those with no data leakage. \item Data leakage does affect a model's recommendation accuracy.
+The impact of data leakage on recommender models is \textit{unpredictable}.
 It is not true that more future data in training leads to higher accuracy.
-More future data may improve or deteriorate recommendation accuracy. \item Ranking orders of baseline models vary with the inclusion of different amount of ``future data'' in our experiments.
+More future data may improve or deteriorate recommendation accuracy. \item The ranking orders of the baseline models vary with the inclusion of different amounts of ``future data'' in our experiments.
 Hence, it is impractical and meaningless to compare recommendation models' performance when data leakage exists in offline evaluation.
 We believe that not observing global timeline in evaluation is a major reason that reproducibility in recommender system is hard. \end{itemize}

 Based on our understanding of recommendation system and what we have learned from this critical analysis, we propose a new \textit{timeline scheme} for recommender system offline evaluation in Section~\ref{sec:timelineScheme}.
-The essence of timeline scheme evaluation is to observe global timeline in the evaluation, which requests recommender models to be incremental, \ie learning from newly available training instances along the timeline and making predictions upon request.
-We believe the timeline scheme facilitates a more realistic evaluation of recommender systems conducted in offline setting.
-Finally, Section~\ref{sec:conclude} concludes this paper.
+The essence of the timeline scheme evaluation is to observe global timeline in evaluation, which requires recommender models to learn from only historical interactions.
+We believe that the timeline scheme facilitates a more realistic evaluation of recommender systems conducted in an offline setting.
+After reviewing related studies in Section~\ref{sec:related}, we conclude this paper in Section~\ref{sec:conclude}.